FTC Defense Lawyer – Nationally Recognized

 Comprehensive Advice and Advocacy

 The Federal Trade Commission has developed a reputation for its aggressive investigation and litigation tactics.
-That is where Richard can help.
+That is where FTC defense lawyer Richard B. Newman can help.
 He has extensive experience assisting marketers with the complexities of regulatory matters, litigation defense, investigative inquiries and compliance counseling.

 Richard possesses extraordinary perspective gained from many years litigating and defending a broad spectrum of industry-specific, technology-centric government-plaintiff enforcement matters, investigations and civil contempt actions for the violation of court ordered injunctions.